Having trouble sleeping? In order to help my patients with this issue, I’ve developed a step-by-step adult sleep training exercise that helps!

-Perhaps you need to do some sleep training.
+Perhaps YOU need to do some adult sleep training.

 I’ve been helping my daughter sleep train my infant granddaughter.
 The baby sleep training system we’re using takes 14 days – because that’s how long it takes to set a new habit – for infants and adults.
 Responding only to crying at regulated times but NOT getting her out of bed, allowing her to put herself to sleep is key.